a-sinclaire/ameliasweep/README.md

     curses.wrapper(main)
 ```
 You can use `CTRL+C` to exit this script.

+#### Mouse:
+There is currently mouse support for opening cells and flagging cells.

+A list of available `curses` MouseCodes can be found at the bottom of this `README.md`.

 ### Colors:
 In the configuration file there is a section labeled `colors` which allows you to change the default colors used in the program.